 CYPRESS (Committee to Promote Respect in Schools) is pleased to offer teachers of local schools this grant opportunity for professional growth.
 One thousand dollars will be awarded to supplement travel and hotel costs while attending the 2020 Belfer National Conference for Educators in Washington, D.C.
 This grant must be used for the July 20-22 English Language Arts Session or the July 23-25 Social Studies/ History Session.
 Applicants for the CYPRESS Grant must first register for the Belfer National Conference before the CYPRESS application will be reviewed.
 Funds are contingent upon the applicant’s acceptance to the Belfer Conference.
 WE RECOMMEND you apply to the Belfer Conference at the earliest possible date, as these sessions fill up quickly!
 Registration will open at the beginning of November 2019.

 The Arthur and Rochelle Belfer Conference is open to pre-service teachers, middle and high school educators and community college faculty who have not previously attended the Belfer Conference.
 Funded by a grant from the Belfer Foundation, the Washington, D.C. conference offers approaches and strategies for teaching about the Holocaust.
 Participants get a chance to tour the museum after hours and receive a set of educational materials from the Museum.
-The conference consists of two different sessions: the July 22-24 session is designed for English language arts teachers, while the July 25-27 session is for social studies/history teachers.
+The conference consists of two different sessions: the July 20-22 session is designed for English language arts teachers, while the July 23-25 session is for social studies/history teachers.
 Educators teaching outside of those disciplines are encouraged to choose either session.

 The cost of the Belfer Conference is free to educators, and additional scholarships are available.
 Please refer to the United States Holocaust Memorial Museum website at https://www.ushmm.org/educators/professional-events-and-resources/belfer-educators-conference